 Idea finalized, I began to reach out to designers I had been privileged to see on the runway.
 I started by going through all my VFW write-ups from 2014 to 2017 in particular to help me bring in artists from around the world.
 Then I moved into my write-ups for other shows I'd attended.
 Some artists I knew fairly well as I had been covering them for awhile.
 Others I had only seen their work.
-And in the end, two came to me through recommendations.
+And in the end, to widen the countries represented, two came to me through recommendations.
 While there were a few no's - the response overall has been incredibly positive.

 Zuhal generously increased the spots available from 15 to 20, which quickly filled up.
 Then through a mistake on my part, I realized I actually had 21 confirmed - so 21 it is, representing 12 countries!